freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-038.md

 ---
-id: 6199442866286d0ff421a4fc
+id: 619bcf239fc15905ecd66fce
-title: Step 37
+title: Step 38
 challengeType: 0
-dashedName: step-37
+dashedName: step-38
 ---

 # --description--

-To give the penguin body a crest, create a pseudo-element that is the first child of the `.penguin-body` element.
-Set the `content` property of the pseudo-element to an empty string.
+Position the pseudo-element relative to its closest positioned ancestor.

 # --hints--

-Test 1
+You should give `.penguin-body::before` a `position` of `absolute`.

 ```js